JoeyEdmo/185FinalProject/README.md

 # ffqc options

 The only required input to `ffqc` is a fastqc file.
-However, the -d directory is recommended unless you only want to output to a local directory named output.
+However, the -d directory is recommended unless you want everything dumped to your current working directory.

 * `-d DIRECTORY`, `--directory DIRECTORY`: directory all images will output to.